viktorfreiman/audio-demo/README.md

 ```

+NOTE: you need to set the correct deviceId for your system in both `gen.js` and `read.js`.

 To get deviceId run `list_dev.js`
 `gen.js` generates LTC audio based on wallclock time.
 `read.js` reads audio from device and prints out LTC timecode.